ppy/osu-wiki/news/2024/2024-04-13-new-featured-artist-pacemkr.md

 ![](https://assets.ppy.sh/artists/414/header.jpg)

-More specifically inspired by horror films they watched growing up, **PaceMKR**'s grimey melodies combined with eardrum-shattering bass leads to a one-of-a-kind sinister style (which is, of course, now part of [osu!'s library](https://osu.ppy.sh/beatmaps/artists)).
+More specifically inspired by horror films they watched growing up, **PaceMKR**'s grimey melodies, combined with eardrum-shattering bass, leads to a one-of-a-kind sinister style (which is, of course, now part of [osu!'s library](https://osu.ppy.sh/beatmaps/artists)).

 Take hold of **8** tracks, conveniently pre-timed and available as beatmap templates on [**PaceMKR**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/414)!